Skip to content

 3. Cross-Contamination Prevention

-Cross-contamination is avoidable with the right systems:
+Cross-contamination is avoidable with the right systems.
+Implement these essential practices:

-• Use colour-coded chopping boards
+• Use colour-coded chopping boards for different food types

-• Store raw meats BELOW cooked foods
+• Store raw meats BELOW cooked foods in refrigeration

 • Sanitise benches and knives between each task